top of page

 Safeguarding information for members

-You can click the link on the right to view our Safeguarding Policy Statement.
-This is reviewed regularly by our committee, and updated by our club welfare officer.
+You can click here to view our Safeguarding Policy Statement.
+This is reviewed regularly by our committee, and updated by our club welfare officer (CWO).

-Our Club Welfare Officer is Nina Minhard.
 The CWO is who you should contact should you wish to report a concern.
-Her email address is nina.cdcperformance@gmail.com

 How to report a concern